 Foodies, you are going to have a fine time in this delicious part of Oz!

 The region is fast developing a name for itself as a food and wine destination, and leading the charge is The Stunned Mullet.
 Located just off Town Beach, this is actually the only hatted restaurant between Newcastle and the Queensland Coast and it’s a must try for its innovative menu and impeccable service.

 Start this gastronomical journey with the sweet and subtle locally farmed Sydney rock oysters.
 The Glacier 51 tooth fish is also something else.
 The flesh is thick and moist and your knife will glide through it like butter.

-In town there are plenty of options.
+There are also plenty of great dining options in town.
 New kid on the block Chop and Chill offers an inspiring menu of Asian tastes and smoked meats, served in casually elegant surroundings, embellished with treasures from the owner’s world travels.
 The outside seating in the colonnade is a great spot to watch the world go by on the Town Green.

 Also offering great views of the Green and Hastings River, Zebu at the Rydges Hotel provides relaxed casual dining in the bar (the lobster pizza is a top choice) or a more upscale affair in The Grill (open Tuesday to Saturday).
 Push the boat out on the five-course degustation menu.